-It is essential that this EMPr be carefully studied, understood, implemented and adhered to as far as reasonably possible, throughout all phases of the proposed development.
-Mr. W. Nel must retain a copy of this EMPr, and another copy of this EMPr must be kept on site at all times during the pre-construction, construction and post-construction rehabilitation phases of the development.
+It is essential that this EMPr be carefully studied, understood, implemented, and adhered to as far as reasonably possible, throughout all phases of the proposed development.
+The Holder of the EA must retain a copy of this EMPr, and another copy of this EMPr must be kept on site at all times during the preconstruction, construction, and post-construction rehabilitation phases of the development.

-This EMPr must be included in all contracts compiled for contractors and subcontractors employed by Mr. W. Nel, as this EMPr identifies and specifies the procedures to be followed by engineers and other contractors to ensure that the adverse impacts of construction activities are either avoided or reduced.
-Mr. W. Nel and any appointed contractors must make adequate financial provision to implement the environmental management measures specified in this document.
+This EMPr must be included in all contracts compiled for contractors and subcontractors employed by the Holder of the EA, as this EMPr identifies and specifies the procedures to be followed by engineers and other contractors to ensure that the adverse impacts of construction activities are either avoided or reduced.
+The holder of the EA and any appointed contractors must make adequate financial provision to implement the environmental management measures specified in this document.